 The Durham Catholic District School Board (DCDSB) is delighted to introduce the Beacons of Hope recognition program.
 Beacons of Hope is connected to the 2024-2025 Spiritual Theme, Living in Hope, and will recognize two elementary students, two secondary students, and two staff members each month.
 Throughout the year, themes have been assigned based on the Ontario Catholic School Graduate Expectations (OCSGE) and Catholic virtues.
 The selected nominees will be recognized at the monthly Board Meeting for a special award presentation, and will also be featured in the DCDSB News, school websites, and DCDSB social media.

-Please see below for the monthly themes, nomination criteria and nomination deadlines.
+Please see below for the selected recipients.

 A Discerning Believer is an individual formed in the Catholic Faith community who celebrates the signs and sacred mystery of God’s presence through word, sacrament, prayer, forgiveness, reflection and moral living.